RyanBayne/plugin-codex-generator/readme.txt

 To create documentation for you plug-in follow these easy steps:

-1. Ensure the plug-in is located in your `wp-content` folder
+1. Ensure the plug-in you wish to document is located in your `wp-content` folder and properly documenated according to [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc).
-2. Go to the 'functions' or 'hooks' submenu page underneath 'Plug-in Codex', click screen options and select your plug-in.
+2. Go to the 'functions' or 'hooks' submenu page underneath 'Plug-in Docs', click screen options and select your plug-in.
 3. Select which functions (or hooks) you wish to document and click 'Generate documentation'.
 4. Posts of `pcg_function` or `pcg_hook` type will be created for each function/hook.
 If the page already exists, it shall be updated.
 5. The generated or updated posts shall appear under 'Function pages' and 'Hook pages' respectively.